-Many who thought Guinea-Bissau would be pushovers in its first were to be mistaken.
-One source touted that Guinea-Bissau had a 27 percent chance to advance out of the group stage.
-In a group that featured Gabon, Cameroon and Burkina Faso, Guinea-Bissau more than held their own, albeit finishing last in its group.
+Many thought Guinea-Bissau would be pushovers in its first tournament, and one source even touted that Guinea-Bissau had a 27 percent chance to advance out of the group stage.
+In a group that featured Gabon, Cameroon, and Burkina Faso, Guinea-Bissau more than held their own, albeit finishing last in its group.
 Still, Juary Soares provided a monumental goal in stoppage time - that coming at the opening game of the 2017 Africa Cup of Nations against Gabon.
-Piqueti Silva topped one better with one of the goals of the tournament - a 13th-minute goal that gave Guinea-Bissau a shock lead over eventual champions Cameroon.
+Piqueti Silva topped one better with one of the goals of the tournament - a 13th-minute goal that gave Guinea-Bissau a shock lead against eventual champions Cameroon.

-Most expected that Guinea-Bissau would struggle to reach the 2019 Africa Cup of Nations, especially with Zambia in its group, along with Mozambique and Namibia.
-One of the goalscorers from the June 4, 2016 meeting, Mendy would score against Zambia as well, but his goals helped Guinea-Bissau salvage two critical draws against Mozambique.
+Most expected Guinea-Bissau to struggle during qualifying for the 2019 Africa Cup of Nations in a group featuring Zambia, Mozambique, and Namibia.
+One of the goalscorers from the June 4, 2016 meeting, Mendy scored score against Zambia as well, but his goals helped Guinea-Bissau salvage two critical draws against Mozambique.